tracim/tracim/backend/doc/migration.md

 Creating a working alembic migration for all database engines supported by Tracim is not so easy, here are some tricks to help us.

-## sqlite support of alter table is limited, use always batch_op !
+## sqlite support of alter table is limited, use always batch_op!

 SQLite has limited support for ops altering tables.
 As a consequence, you can't easily add/remove/rename columns.

-This code doesn't work
+This code doesn't work:

 ```python
 from alembic import op